10 Things That Happen When You Eat More Turmeric

 Turmeric can help boost your mood

 As we already know, curcumin works to fight against inflammation in the body—and inflammation may play a role in depression.
 A 2014 study involving 56 people with major depressive disorder revealed that 500 mg of curcumin taken twice a day for eight weeks could ease mood-related symptoms.
 Bannan says that the most available research shows curcumin most effectively reduces symptoms of depression in those who are already using an antidepressant.

 Here are 12 ways you can help someone with depression, according to psychologists.

 Blood sugar too high?
 Turmeric can help

-According to the Centers for Disease Prevention and Control, over 100 million adults in the United States either have diabetes or prediabetes.
+According to the Public Health Agency of Canada, 3 million Canadians are living with diagnosed diabetes.
 Type 2 diabetes, which occurs as a result of poor diet and obesity, accounts for 90 to 95 per cent of all diabetes cases.
 The research on curcumin suggests it can work as a hypoglycemic agent—lowering and helping control blood glucose (blood sugar) levels in people with type 2 diabetes.
 This can ultimately prevent those with the disease from developing other serious health complications associated with diabetes, such as neuropathy (damage to the nervous system) and nephropathy (kidney disease).